Aarthi-N/Movie-Rating/README.md

 **PROJECT DESCRIPTION**:

 This project focuses on analyzing **Rotten Movies Dataset**, which contains information such as movie title, genre, critic consensus, audience rating and tomatometer rating.
-The main goal is to explore** patterns in film ratings, sentiment in critic reviews, and differences between audience and critic opinions.**
+The main goal is to explore** patterns in film ratings, sentiment in critic reviews, and differences between audience and critic opinions**.